cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ![Inspecting the test dataset](./pics/inspect-test-dataset.png)

-As in the train dataset, the test dataset is also imbalanced, but it is also expected, for the same reasons dicussed for the train dataset.
+As in the train dataset, the test dataset is also imbalanced, but it is also expected, for the same reasons discussed for the train dataset.

 ## Step 4 - Analyzing the datasets